 It’s been a remarkably good Monday morning.
 Chilly, but I scored a $72 long-sleeve Merino wool bike jersey for $18 recently, and so went out for a 24-mile ride in 40 degree weather.

 Is biological evolution still a live issue for faith?
+How does it interact with LDS scripture and the temple?
 For some people, no. For others, very much so, and the reasons go much deeper than are apparent.

-Then, Sunday night (Mar 1) at the DC Temple Visitors Center at 6:30, I’ll speak on a related topic, Reconciling the Temple with Science, Creation, and Evolution: A Faithful Approach.
-This will draw on my dissertation, but also my book research, posts on genre and the temple (this one too), and presentations at FAIR (2017 and 2019) and UVU.
+Then, Sunday Mar 1 at the DC Temple Visitors Center at 6:30, I spoke on a related topic, (YouTube link) Reconciling the Temple with Science, Creation, and Evolution: A Faithful Approach.
+This draws on my dissertation, but also my book research, posts on genre and the temple (this one too), and presentations at FAIR (2017 and 2019) and UVU.
 My guides for that will be the scriptures and the temple (although appropriately vague), but also Elder John Widtsoe, and President J. Reuben Clark.

 As always, you can help me pay my tuition here, or you can support my work through making your regular Amazon purchases through the Amazon links I post. *I am an Amazon Affiliate, and receive a small percentage of purchases made through these links.
 You can get updates by email whenever a post goes up (subscription box below).
 You can also follow Benjamin the Scribe on Facebook.